-The Late Iron Age/Roman burial was found to be Early Saxon.
+The Late Iron Age/Roman burial was found to be Early Saxon, with the 'patera' reidentified as an Early Saxon skillet.
 Skeleton of elder male, about 1.8m (6 feet) tall.
 As well as being accompanied by the patera/skillet found before March 2003, there was a spear, a pot, a knife, a iron bound wooden bucket and two silver buckles.

 The buckles date to 5th or 6th centuries.